 It’s time to lift people out of poverty.

-- Attend a Métis Poverty Reduction Engagement Session
+- Attended a Métis Poverty Reduction Engagement Session

-- Attend an Indigenous Poverty Reduction Consultation at Friendship Centres across BC
+- Attended an Indigenous Poverty Reduction Consultation at Friendship Centres across BC

-- Submit your feedback by email, mail or phone.
+- Submitted feedback by email, mail or phone.

-- Complete the online feedback form on this site.
+- Completed an online feedback form on this site.